matzefriedrich/amsi/README.md

 }
 ```

-Scanning a buffer-full of content for malware is as easy as scanning a `string`; just use the overload that accepts a `byte` array.
+Scanning a buffer full of content for malware is as easy as scanning a `string`; use the overload that accepts a `byte` array.

 ```csharp
 MemoryStream stream = ...